xthames/Thames-etal_2026_jgrse/README.md

              * `base/`
              * `var/`
          * `rev/`
+     * `plots/`
      * `supplemental/`

    The experiment can be run in two formats:
     * through an HPC cluster with `MATLAB2023a` or higher and a workload manager/job scheduler installed (e.g., using SLURM in a Linux environment)
     * on a local machine with `MATLAB2023a` or higher installed

-   Both formats produce identical results, but using the HPC cluster performs the experiment approximately an order of magnitude faster.
+   Both formats produce identical results, but using the HPC cluster performs the experiment approximately an order of magnitude faster

-3. If using the HPC format, submit `SubmitExploreAndSolve.sh` as a job using the appropriate syntax (*note this example considers a Linux/SLURM environment*):
+3. **If using the HPC format**, submit `SubmitExploreAndSolve.sh` as a job using the appropriate syntax (*note this example considers a Linux/SLURM environment*):
     | Script Name | Description | How to Run |
     | --- | --- | --- |
     | `SubmitExploreAndSolve.sh` | Shell script to submit experiment as job | `sbatch SubmitExploreAndSolve.sh scriptType timeDirection viscDep viscStrength modelType varyfR varyphiRum` |